r10u3/lego_rc_ir_multitool/README.md

 # LEGO:tm: Power Functions & Raspberry Pi
-<em>Last updated: 10/31/2023</em>
+<em>Last updated: 11/2/2023</em>

 ## Important
-**This project is not very practical as it is.** But if you want to control output through a LEGO Power Functions RC Receiver, you have the code and tools to do it.
-This project shows the tools available and my own journey through these tools.
-You don't need all four tools.
-You only need one.
-But the tools are available for you to pick the tool and mode you prefer and import only those.
+**This project is not very practical as it is.** This project shows the tools available and my own journey through these tools.

+**Pick the tool and mode you prefer and use only those.** But if you want to control output through a LEGO Power Functions RC Receiver, you have the code and tools to do it.
+There are instructions below on how to do it.

 **This project is complete.** I will maintain it if bugs appear, but it has been tested successfully and is finished.
 I am open to ideas for new features, but do not guarantee them.